alephium/www/src/content/news/alephium-flux-tutorial-winners-54e81bd6064e/index.md

 title: ALEPHIUM/FLUX Tutorial Winners
 ---

-#### On December 1st in 2022, the community was encouraged to <a href="/news/post/alephium-flux-tutorial-contest-81054caf926" >enter a contest</a> to produce the best tutorial about how to run an <a href="https://github.com/alephium/alephium/" >Alephium full node</a> on <a href="https://runonflux.io/" >FLUX</a>.
+#### On December 1st in 2022, the community was encouraged to [enter a contest](/news/post/alephium-flux-tutorial-contest-81054caf926) to produce the best tutorial about how to run an [Alephium full node](https://github.com/alephium/alephium/) on [FLUX](https://runonflux.io/).
 The results came in and we are pleased with them.

 It might seem like a trivial exercise but decentralization is not only about tools: in order to happen the skills required need to be evenly distributed.
 By participating the contestants have helped their peers to run their own full-node: everybody wins.
 A big thank you to everyone who participated.